Admission Requirements

 One semester/quarter general psychology + one semester/quarter upper-level psychology

-SDSU Example - PSY 101 - Introduction to Psychology + one elective
+SDSU Example - PSY 101 - Introduction to Psychology + one more advanced course

 • Recommended higher-level courses include abnormal, child development, or life span.